Redstoneur/bashrc/README.md

 ### Local Deployer

-A script named `bashrc_deploy_local.sh` has been added to simplify local deployment on Linux machines.
+A script named `bashrc_local_deploy.sh` has been added to simplify local deployment on Linux machines.
 It allows you to:
 - Install the project from a local copy of the repository,
 - Update an existing installation from a local copy,
 - Uninstall the project.